Think through translated or regional content

 Each variant goes through workflow separately.
 With this, you can track translations in different languages, schedule the start of promotion in different regions to different dates or times, or just see which dealership or branch has the content already adjusted and published.

-Translating content for different regions
+Translate content for different regions

 If you're expanding or already operating in different countries or language regions, you can use Kontent for your multilingual requirements.
 Both automated and manual translations are available with Kontent.